Telefonica says no deal with BlackRock over Telecom Italia

-MILAN/MADRID Telefonica said on Thursday it had no agreement with BlackRock over Telecom Italia as it sought to dispel concerns it was manoeuvring behind the scenes ahead of a shareholder vote over control of the Italian phone group.
+MILAN/MADRID Telefonica (TEF.MC) said on Thursday it had no agreement with BlackRock (BLK.N) over Telecom Italia (TLIT.MI) as it sought to dispel concerns it was maneuvering behind the scenes ahead of a shareholder vote over control of the Italian phone group.

 Telecom Italia's shareholders meet on Friday to decide whether to oust the board in an attempt by dissident investors to weaken the increasingly powerful influence of Telefonica.
 The outcome of the vote is uncertain.